01 of 04

 When you've made all the blocks you need, place them on a design wall or any flat surface.
-Place blocks side by side in rows as shown on page 1.
+Place blocks side by side in rows.
 Step back and evaluate the quilt's layout.

 - Should some very dark or very light quilt blocks be rearranged to sprinkle them throughout the quilt, or to make blocks have a more consistent appearance?